-I was an IBM WCS-certified developer and had familiarity with the Skittles Websphere Commerce Server, which has the complexity of a Boeing 737.
-Flash's first mistake was lack of investigation into what he was replacing.
+I was an IBM WCS-certified developer (the legacy Skittles platform) which has the complexity of a Boeing 737.
+Flash's first mistake was lack of investigation into the legacy system.

 They hired me after their first year because their project was derailing.
-But nobody ever tells contractors these stuff.
-The director was replaced my 3rd week, which raised suspicions and I discovered several issues.
+But nobody ever tells contractors this stuff.
+The director was replaced my first month, which raised my suspicions and I discovered several issues.

 1) Projects typically have a strategic layer (vision, goals), a tactical layer (cheap Indians writing code) and an operational layer (organize and shape code to meet goals).
 Skittles had a poor operational layer, the project was mostly junior guys writing lots of disjointed code.